jkomoros/card-web/README.md

 The override permissions for users who are signed in AT LEAST anonymously (it also applies if they're signed in with a real login).
-By default every user who visits the web app is signed in anonyously, so in practice this applies for everyone.
+By default every user who visits the web app is signed in anonyously (unless disable_anonymous_signin is true), so in practice this often applies for everyone.

 #### permissions.signed_in